Posted May 22nd 2020

 The study, funded by the Forces in Mind Trust (FiMT), found that the severity of PTSD symptoms was statistically and clinically reduced in an immediate treatment group who undertook 3MDR.

-Professor Jon Bisson, pictured above, who led the study at Cardiff University’s Division of Psychological Medicine and Clinical Neurosciences, said:
+Professor Jon Bisson, pictured below, who led the study at Cardiff University’s Division of Psychological Medicine and Clinical Neurosciences, said:

 Military veterans are at heightened risk of developing PTSD and, unfortunately, are often not significantly helped by existing treatments.
 The positive results of our study mean that 3MDR has emerging evidence as an effective intervention to help military veterans with treatment-resistant PTSD.